wyatt8740/idb/README.md

 script for it.

 ## Usage:

+Note that this is currently slightly out of date; there are more options available than are documented.
+For the moment, you can search the shell script for it.
+I hope to have time to clean this document up in the future and add the functions to the help text, but some of them need a little polishing before I'll feel like they're airworthy.

 ````
 idb [-u <UDID>] command [options]
     -u <UDID> can optionally be placed before most commands to make them operate